Sanctuary of Fátima: History

 On 13 May 1956, cardinal Angelo Roncalli, patriarch of Venice and future Pope John XXIII, presided over an international pilgrimage anniversary.
 From this point forward, there would continue to be an active presence and influence of the patriarchy of the Vatican in the events at Fátima.
 On 1 January 1960, the sacred Lausperene rite was initiated.

 The sections of the organ, until this time dispersed throughout the basilica, were united in one unit in 1962, in the high choir.

 On 13 May 1967, Pope Paul VI visited Fátima to mark the 50th anniversary of the first apparitions.

 On 19 September 1977, the civil parish was elevated to the status of town.

 Between 12–13 May 1982, in a pilgrimage to Fátima by Pope John Paul II, the first cornerstone of the Capela do Sagrado Lausperene was laid: the construction would continue until 1987.
 Its completion and consecration on 1 January 1987 was attributed to donations and gifts from the Austrian association Cruzada de Reparação pelo Rosário para a Paz no Mundo (Rosary Repair Crusade for World Peace).
 Pope John Paul II would return once more on 12–13 May 1991 to preside over the international pilgrimage anniversary.

 On 4 June 1997, the Portuguese Assembly of the Republic elevated the town of Fátima to the status of city.

 Following several years of building, on 24 August 2006 the first attempts to classify the sanctuary as a national patrimony were begun, in terms of the transitory regime, but was incomplete due to a sunset clause of 8 September 2001.

 The shrine attracts a large number of Roman Catholic pilgrims, from Portugal and all around the world every year.
 This international stature gave Fátima the title of "Shrine of the World".
 Every year pilgrims fill the country roads that leads to the shrine with crowds that approach one million on May 13 and October 13, the most significant dates of the Fátima apparitions.
 Overall, about four million pilgrims visit the basilica every year.

+On January 28, Storm Kristin caused an estimated damage of more than €2 million, as more than 500 medium and large trees were destroyed at the Sanctuary of Fátima.